Coronavirus in Germany: How the federal system hampers the fight against the pandemic | DW | 12.10.2020

 With authorities keen to keep workplaces and schools open, they're looking to find restrictions in the hospitality sector and travel instead.

-One discussion likely to dominate mid-week, in the latest round of talks between Chancellor Angela Merkel and the heads of the 16 regional governments, will be forbidding people from at-risk areas from staying the night in other German states.
+One discussion likely to dominate mid-week, in the latest round of talks between Chancellor Angela Merkel and the heads of the 16 regional governments, will be forbidding people from at-risk areas from staying the night in hotels or guest houses in other German states.

 Most states have imposed rules along these lines, but there are variations.
 Germany's smallest, the city-state of Bremen, has no restrictions on people coming to visit the city and staying in hotels — even though Bremen itself is deemed an at-risk area by the government.